Yellow jacket wasps on yellow flower

 3. Yellow Jacket Stings Can Cause Allergic Reactions

 For some, yellow jacket stings can be very serious, and as with many allergies, you may not necessarily know you’re allergic to a yellow jacket sting until you experience it.
-It’s not uncommon for yellow jackets to send people to the hospital because it turns out, they’re allergic to yellow jackets’ venom.
-Additional reactions to yellow jackets’ stings can include fainting, fever, nausea, headache, diarrhea, flushed skin, inflammation, convulsions, and even cardiac arrest in extreme situations.
+It’s not uncommon for yellowjackets to send people to the hospital because it turns out, they’re allergic to yellowjackets’ venom.
+Additional reactions to yellow jacket stings can include fainting, fever, nausea, headache, diarrhea, flushed skin, inflammation, convulsions, and even cardiac arrest in extreme situations.

 4. Yellow Jackets Are Often Mistaken for Bees